Novel one-shot inner bounds for unassisted fully quantum channels via rate splitting

 \subsection{Notation}

-We will use the following conventions throughout the rest of the paper : \begin{enumerate} \item Suppose that $\ket{\omega(U)}^{XA'B'}$ be a generic intermediary state (defined in \cref{sec:almostcptp}), where $X$ is a placeholder for other systems involve din the protocol.
+We will use the following conventions throughout the rest of the paper : \begin{enumerate} \item We use the shorthand $M \cdot N := M N M^\dag$ for operators $M$ and $N$. \item Suppose that $\ket{\omega(U)}^{XA'B'}$ be a generic intermediary state (defined in \cref{sec:almostcptp}), where $X$ is a placeholder for other systems involved in the protocol.
 Suppose we are given a channel $\mathcal{N}^{A'B' \rightarrow C}$ and its corresponding Stinespring dilation $\mathcal{U}_{\mathcal{N}}^{A'B'\rightarrow CE}$.
 Then, we denote the state $\mathcal{U}_{\mathcal{N}}\ket{\omega(U)}^{XA'B'}$ by the symbol $\ket{\omega(U)}^{XCE}$.
 Although the two states are denoted using the same greek letter, we differentiate them by the systems on which they are defined.
 These systems will always be explicitly mentioned whenever we make use of this convention. \item We will use the same rule for control states, For example, suppose $\ket{\sigma}^{A"A'B"B'}$ is a control state for some channel coding protocol.
 Suppose we are given the channel $\mathcal{N}^{A'B'\rightarrow C}$ Then we use the following convention

 We will use this convention while specifying entropic quantities.
 It will be clear from context which state we refer to.
 For example, consider the expressions $H_{\min}^{\epsilon}(A")_{\sigma}$ and $I_{\min}^{\epsilon}(A"|C)_{\sigma}$.
 It is clear from the arguments of the entropic expressions that in the first case $\sigma=\sigma^{A"A'B"B'}$ and in the second case $\sigma=\sigma^{A"B'C}$. \item We will, on several occasions use the operator $\textup{op}^{X\rightarrow YA'B'}(\ket{\omega(U)}^{XYA'B'})$.
 To lessen the burden on notation, whenever we use this operator, we will not mention the systems on which the argument of the $\textup{op}$ operator is defined.
 It will however always mention the domain and range of the $\textup{op}$ operator in these cases to avoid any confusion. \end{enumerate}